 The Transatlantic Security Program offers comprehensive analysis and concrete recommendations to help US and European policymakers navigate changing relationships and shifting contexts to improve outcomes.
 We do this by working closely with our network of current and former US and European government officials, private sector partners, and academic experts to translate cutting edge research into policy solutions.
 We foster high-level US-European dialogue, convene seminars and public forums, and engage with media and citizens outside of Washington—through our Across the Pond, In the Field Initiative—to shape the context in which policies are made.

 Brussels Sprouts is a new podcast featuring small bites on Transatlantic Security, NATO, the EU, Russia, and all things Europe.
-It's hosted by by CNAS Transatlantic Security Experts Julianne Smith and Jim Townsend.
+It's hosted by by CNAS Transatlantic Security Experts Andrea Kendall-Taylor and Jim Townsend.
 Subscribe today!

 Welcome to The Dish!
 Curated by the CNAS Transatlantic Security Team, the Dish sends you the latest in transatlantic relations once a week.
 If this is your first time receiving the Dish, click here to sign up!